- 7 min read

 Object Detection vs. Instance Segmentation Illustration

 Instance segmentation is an extension of object detection.
 It uses pixel-level mask classification instead of (or alongside) bounding boxes.
-Both detect and localize objects, but instance segmentation does so more precisely with masks, especially for objects with irregular boundaries.
+Both detect and localize objects, but instance segmentation does so more precisely with segmentation masks, especially for objects with irregular boundaries.

 Labeling a bridge with irregular shapes with polygons | Unitlab Annotate